carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 <img src ="../fig/jupyter-launch.PNG" width="800">

 To start off, we need to create some directories that we will be working in.
-Open the file browser and create a folder to store all of your workshop files in (e.g. data, python notebooks).
+Open the file browser and create a folder to store all of your workshop files in (e.g. python notebooks, data folders, etc).
 To create a folder, select the icon that is highlighted in the above image.
 We have chosen to name the folder `twarc_run`. <strong>We will organize all of our work in this folder, and this folder will be our home directory.</strong>